Self-harm and self-injury

 The best place to start is by speaking to your GP or health practitioner.
 They will be able to assess your individual situation and recommend the best next steps for your recovery.

-Our team of mental health professionals are here to support you on our 24/7 Mental Health Phone Support line.
-It’s available to Medibank members with hospital cover 24 hours a day, 7 days a week on 1800 644 325~.
+A team of mental health professionals are here to support you with 24/7 Medibank Mental Health Support.
+It’s available to Medibank health insurance members at no extra cost~ 24 hours a day, 7 days a week.
+Call 1800 644 325 or log in using My Medibank.

 If at any point you feel like someone’s life is in danger, seek immediate help.
 Contact Lifeline on 13 11 14 for crisis support and call 000 if you believe that someone’s life is in danger.